 Tim Jin (Director)

-Born with cerebral palsy, Tim Jin (he/him) is a member of CommunicationFIRST’s Board of Directors and advocates for the rights of anyone with a speech-related disability to have access to the communication tools and supports they need.
-He has used an augmentative and alternative communication (AAC) device since elementary school in the 1980s.
-He is Co-Director of Empowerment Programs at the California-based nonprofit Disability Voices United, and his work has been featured by TEDx and in ABILITY Magazine (video).
-In September 2021, Tim testified by video for a US Senate Judiciary Subcommittee hearing on guardianship reform.
+Tim Jin (he/him) is a member of CommunicationFIRST’s Board of Directors.
+Born with cerebral palsy, he is passionate about expanding communication access for all, having used an augmentative and alternative communication (AAC) device since elementary school in the 1980s.
+Mr. Jin serves on multiple boards, government task forces, and committees, and frequently speaks at conferences and training seminars.
+He is a strong proponent of self-direction, recognizing its crucial role in empowering individuals with disabilities to have greater control over their lives.
+To advocate for these principles state-wide, Mr. Jin is employed as Community Program Specialist II at California’s Department of Developmental Disabilities.
+His work has been featured by both TEDx and ABILITY Magazine (video).
+In September 2021, Mr. Jin testified by video for a US Senate Judiciary Subcommittee hearing on guardianship reform.
 Mr. Jin graduated from California State University in Long Beach with a degree in speech communication.
 He lives in the Los Angeles area.

 Lateef McLeod (Director)

-Lateef McLeod, MFA (he/him), is a member of CommunicationFIRST’s Board of Directors and is a writer, scholar, performer, and PhD student in anthropology and social change at the California Institute for Integral Studies in San Francisco.
+Lateef McLeod, PhD, MFA (he/him), is a member of CommunicationFIRST’s Board of Directors and is a writer, poet, performer, and scholar in anthropology and social change.
+He was awarded a PhD from the California Institute for Integral Studies in San Francisco in 2024 for his dissertation on peer supports among people who need and use augmentative and alternative communication (AAC).
 His books of poetry include A Declaration of a Body of Love (2010) and Whispers of Krip Love, Shouts of Krip Revolution (2020).
-He co-hosts the podcast Black Disabled Men Talk with Leroy Moore, Keith Jones, and Ottis Smith.
-Mr. McLeod was formerly on the Board of Directors of the International Society for Augmentative and Alternative Communication.
-A full-time AAC user, he has consulted for assistive technology developers and providers on technical aspects of AAC.
-He has performed on stage with Sins Invalid, a disability justice-centered performance project.
-Mr. McLeod received a bachelor of arts in English from the University of California, Berkeley, and a master of fine arts in creative writing from Mills College.
+He has co-hosted the podcast Black Disabled Men Talk with Leroy Moore, Keith Jones, and Ottis Smith.
+He has also performed on stage with Sins Invalid, a disability justice-centered performance project.
+Dr. McLeod received a bachelor of arts degree in English from the University of California, Berkeley, and a master of fine arts in creative writing from Mills College.
+He currently works as a Community Research Associate at the Oregon Health and Science University’s University Center for Excellence in Developmental Disabilities (UCEDD).
 He is featured in the Anthem Award-winning See Us, Hear Us video series, and he lives in Oakland, California.

 Erin Sheldon (Director)